LF-RoGu/Radar-mmWave/Code/Algorithms/ObjectDetectionRadar/README.md

 # Detecting objects in front of the car.
-This section of the project focuses on detecting objects using a radar mmWave sensor and visualizing the data.
+This subsection of the repository focuses on the goal of detecting objects using a radar mmWave sensor.
-The code processes radar data to cluster detected points, analyze their velocities, and highlight potential hazards in real-time.
+The code processes radar data to first apply processing algorithms and then to clustering the data.

 ## ObjectDetectionSubMaps3D.py
-This script processes radar data to detect and cluster objects in a 3D space.
+This script processes te point cloud to detect valid points and detect cluster that will be then processed to be considered object to lastly be represented in a 3D space.
 It visualizes the clustered points, calculates average Doppler speeds, and monitors a safety box around the vehicle to warn about potential collisions.

 ### Coordinate Extraction with Doppler Information: